tinyogre/ember/README.md

 the program to provide alternate communication channels itself.

 Any number of commands can be registered.
-Each command is a function that takes an opaque session pointer and main() style argc/argv arguments and returns an int, where 0 indicates "success" and anything else is an error.
+Each command is a function that takes an opaque session type and main() style argc/argv arguments and returns an int, where 0 indicates "success" and anything else is an error.